 Activities at the Junior High are sponsored by various clubs and organizations.
 Events are chaperoned by staff and parents.
-After-school activity hours are 2:35 p.m. to 4:00 p.m., unless special permission is granted by administration.
+After-school activity hours generally are 2:35 p.m. to 4:00 p.m., unless special permission is granted by administration.
 School activities are for Holt Junior High students only.
 Student behavior at school activities is to be similar to conduct during the school day.
 School dress code is expected to be followed unless otherwise announced.
 Students will be expected to remain for the entire activity unless prior arrangements have been made.
 Students who have been suspended from school may not attend activities while they are under suspension.

 After School Clubs & Activities

 Students are encouraged to take advantage of any of the several opportunities to be involved in activities that promote creativity, leadership, comradery, and fun.
 Below is a list of